Roger Wood (colonial administrator): Religion and morality

 Wood was well-read and deeply religious.

 He was a Puritan, and did not always conform with official Church of England practices.

 Thus in 1629 he proclaimed a fast to cure Roger Sterrop of demonic possession, and many of the island's inhabitants took part in the day-long session of sermons and prayer that led to Sterrop's cure.

 Wood tried to recruit non-conforming clergy to the island.

-He tried to get the congregationalist leader William Ames to come to the island, pointing out its advantages over New England, one being that "We are also far more secure from the hierarchical jurisdiction than New England is, for no great prelate will leave his pontifical palace to take his journey to live upon a barren rock".
+He tried to get the congregationalist leader William Ames to come to the island, saying one of its advantages over New England was that "We are also far more secure from the hierarchical jurisdiction than New England is, for no great prelate will leave his pontifical palace to take his journey to live upon a barren rock".

 Although Wood occasionally used the word "slaves" for blacks, generally he called them "servants", in contrast to Barbados.

-He said of the black servants the company had provided him that the women were "lyving vpon my charge, for they doe little else than to looke to their children for no man willbe troubled with them."
-However, he accepted this situation and did not look for a way to get the women working in the fields.
+He said of the enslaved black people the company had provided him that the women were "lyving vpon my charge, for they doe little else than to looke to theire children for no man wilbe troubled with them".
+He accepted this situation and did not look for a way to get the women working in the fields.

-He cared for the welfare of the children of his black servants, wanting to ensure that when they were put out to service they had masters who would look after their education.
+He wanted to ensure that children in families he enslaved were put to work with masters who would look after their education.